Ash's Point Fort |

 (1811 - 1819, 1864 - 1865) FORT WIKI

-Initially known as the four-gun Penobscot Battery, this fort was captured by the British in September 1814 and renamed Fort Castine (3).
-Returned to the Americans in April 1815, and renamed Fort Porter shortly thereafter.
-In 1818 this was a six-gun fort with a three-gun outer battery.
+Initially known as the four-gun Penobscot Battery, it was captured by the British in September 1814 and renamed Fort Castine (3).
+Returned to the United States in April 1815, but renamed Fort Porter shortly thereafter.
+In 1818 this was listed as a six-gun battery with a separate three-gun outer battery.

-The fort was rebuilt and/or extended during the Civil War as a five-gun earthwork and called Fort United States (1863 - 1865).
-Still extant, located in a town park at 61 Perkins Street, opposite Madockawando Road.
+The fort was rebuilt and/or extended during the Civil War as a five-gun timber-revetted earthwork battery and called Fort United States (1863 - 1865).
+This is still extant, located in a town park at 61 Perkins Street, opposite Madockawando Road.

 NEED MORE INFO: Blockhouse Point in Castine.